gymreklab/chips/README.md

 <a name="install"></a>

-To compile from git source, run:
+To compile from the Github repository, run:

 ```
 git clone https://github.com/gymreklab/chips